“To promote international cooperation and friendship through the study of the English language.”

 - All Chaucer College staff have oversight of the safeguarding of our students

-- On duty porter, 24 hours a day, every day of the year.
+- On-duty porter, 24 hours a day, 365 days of the year.
 We also have 24 hour monitored security camera surveillance

 - All staff & host families are enhanced police checked to ensure students safety & wellbeing at all times

 - Resident house parents are on hand overnight to assist any students & group leaders staying in our residential accommodation

 - Students are accompanied by college staff & group leaders on all excursions & during activities by a ratio of 1 to 15 students